ZH-XiJun/fakelauncher/README.md

 </div>

-## Function

 > [!Caution]
 > **DON'T USE THE APP ON YOUR SMARTPHONE BECAUSE EXIT THE APP REQUIRES HARDWARE KEYS**
 >
 > **I AM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR PHONE**

+## How to use

+1. After installed it, activate it in Xposed
+2. Open `FakeL Settings` and grant all permissions
+3. Use a key mapping app (For example, `Xposed Edge Pro`) and bind a key to launch fakelauncher.
+After launching it, you will be brought to a feature-phone like UI
+4. If you want to exit, go to main screen, and press DPAD keys: Up, Up, Down, Down, Left, Right, Left, Right.
+Program will exit after pressing these keys.

+## Function

-Disguise your feature-phone-like smart phone (feature phone style but uses Android system) as a real feature phone.
+Disguise your feature-phone-like smartphone (feature phone style but uses Android system) as a real feature phone.

 Once you open it, you will be brought to a feature phone UI and not able to open any apps.
 Status bar will disabled.
 Touchscreen operation is not allowed, only keys take effect.